How can I get involved at SHU?

 Where can I study?

 The best place to study on campus is in the Ryan-Matura Library.
 Many students find it quiet and useful for their studies.
-Other places you may decide to use as a study area include Hawley Lounge, the Dining Hall, the Mahogany Room, the Student Commons building or even an empty classroom.
+Other places you may decide to use as a study area include Hawley Lounge, 63's, the Mahogany Room, the McMahon Student Commons building, Holy Grounds Cafe or even an empty classroom.

 Where can I park my car on campus?

 Commuter students are welcome to park in the Commuter, Library and North Lots.
-All of these are located to the right of the campus entrance.
+All of these are located to the right after you've entered the campus.
 Each commuter student has the opportunity to receive a Commuter Parking Sticker for a small cost.
-These are distributed during the first couple of weeks in August/September by Student Accounts.
+These are distributed during the first couple of weeks in August/September by the Student Accounts office.
 Remember to bring your SHU ID card, your driver's license, your car registration and a form of payment.

 Are social events only for residents?

 No, all social events on campus are offered to both resident and commuter full-time undergraduate students.
 Everyone is invited to attend and is always encouraged to do so.
-Commuters should especially attend these events because it allows them to meet resident students.
+Commuters should especially attend these events because it allows them to meet resident students and fellow classmates.